-When running a Dataverse cluster - i.e. multiple Dataverse application servers talking to the same database - only one of them must act as the dedicated timer server.
+When running a Dataverse installation cluster - i.e. multiple Dataverse installation application servers talking to the same database - only one of them must act as the dedicated timer server.
 This is to avoid starting conflicting batch jobs on multiple nodes at the same time.

 This does not affect a single-server installation.
 So you can safely skip this section unless you are running a multi-server cluster.

 The following JVM option instructs the application to act as the dedicated timer server:

 IMPORTANT: Note that this option is automatically set by the Dataverse Software installer script.
 That means that when configuring a multi-server cluster, it will be the responsibility of the installer to remove the option from the domain.xml of every node except the one intended to be the timer server.